Cops Took $60 From A Hot Dog Vendor, So The Internet Gave Him $87,000 Back

 “I’m happy that I have the help of the people,” Matias told The Daily Californian, in Spanish.
 “I’m so grateful for the community.”

 More than 5,500 donors have already contributed to the fundraiser.
-The campaign is still well short of bringing in the $150,000 needed to buying that fully equipped food truck.
-GoFundMe assesses a 7.9 percent service charge on its campaigns, and Flores said he anticipates Matias will have to set aside around 30 percent of the final donation total for taxes.
+The campaign is still well short of bringing in the $150,000 needed to buy that fully equipped food truck.
+GoFundMe assesses a 7.9 percent service charge on its campaigns, and Flores said attorneys advised him that the final donation might be taxed by as much as 30 percent (although the U.S. tax code exempts the recipients of most personal gifts from paying taxes on those gifts).
+He said he doesn’t want to give Matias expectations that are too high.

 “I’m hoping that we can continue to garner support where we can make this a reality, and we can all be a part of this food truck,” said Flores.
 “It may have to be that he settles for a trailer, something more affordable.
 It may be that he has to settle for a used truck.”